Kirdow/BrianBot/README.md

 Do also note that when your country switches between daylight saving times, you will need to adapt manually.
 I would do it automatically, but not all countries follow daylight saving, which means it would be inaccurate.

 # How to use
+Brian Bot currently offers 2 features.
+Timezone conversion and Currency conversion.<br>
+Do note that the bot needs to be able to read message history as well as being able to send messages, as well as ability for users to use slash commands.
+This is all that it needs.<br>
+Do also note that you need to surround your inputs with `-` in order to actually use the bots chat features.
+In doing so, assuming it matches the regex, it will proceed with performing the following features.

+## Timezone Conversion
 Supports multiple message layouts.
 Here's a few examples
 ```